nidhish-srivastava/CryptoVerse/README.md

 * Hooks used : useState and useEffect

-* Styling is done using pure CSS (not mobile responsive at moment)
+* Styling is done using pure CSS (mobile responsive)

 * Coingecko api for getting all the data (3 different api's of them)